 The grant will fund the hiring of a historical researcher/writer to complete the catalogue, which will include text and historic photographs.

 The Selection Committee was delighted with this innovative and imaginative project that has strong potential for public engagement.

 The Gordon Cullingham Research and Publication Grant was established by Heritage Ottawa in 2008 in honor of the late Gordon Cullingham, journalist, broadcaster, editor and heritage activist.

-Heritage Ottawa is pleased to support these projects that will serve to broaden our appreciation of Ottawa's architectural history.
+Heritage Ottawa is pleased to support these projects that will serve to broaden our appreciation of Ottawa's architectural and social history.
 Congratulations to this year's grant recipients!